DayoOliyide/kafka-cluster/README.md

 - To consume ALL the messages from a topic and all it's partitions from the beginning (CAREFUL, there can be a lot of messages) ``./kafka-console-consumer.sh --zookeeper [ZOOKEEPER-IP]:2181 --topic test
 --from-beginning``

-- To consume A message from A particular topic and A particular partition ``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "[BROKER-IP]:9092"
+- To consume A message from A particular topic and A particular partition from the begining``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "[BROKER-IP]:9092" --max-messages 1 --topic test --partition 1 --offset -2``

---max-messages 1 --topic test --partition 1 --offset 2657028``
+- To consume A message from A particular topic and A particular partition from the latest``./kafka-run-class.sh kafka.tools.SimpleConsumerShell --broker-list "[BROKER-IP]:9092" --max-messages 1 --topic test --partition 1 --offset -1``

 # Notes